 - General business meetings, podcasts, interviews, lectures

-- High-volume transcription (10+ hours per week)
+- High volume (10+ hours per week)

-- Fast turnaround required (same-day delivery)
+- Fast turnaround (same-day)

-- Legal depositions, court recordings, medical transcripts
+- Legal depositions, court recordings, medical

-- Highly technical content with uncommon terminology
+- Technical content with uncommon terminology

-- Videos with severe audio quality issues
+- Severe audio quality issues

-- When 99.9%+ accuracy is required
+- 99.9%+ accuracy required

 How to Improve Transcription Accuracy

-1. Use the Right Tool for Your Content Type
+1. Right Tool for the Content

-- Live meetings: Use Otter.ai or Fireflies.ai (real-time transcription)
+- Live meetings: Otter.ai or Fireflies.ai (real-time)

-- Video editing: Use Descript (text-based editing)
+- Video editing: Descript (text-based editing)

-- Legal/medical: Use Rev (human transcription)
+- Legal/medical: Rev (human transcription)

-2. Clean Your Audio Before Transcription
+2. Clean Audio First

 - Remove background noise

-- Normalize audio levels
+- Normalize levels

 - Apply noise reduction filters